Aliasghar-Salimi/flask-ajax-simple-user-managment-system/README.md

 first of all you need to install python3, sqlite, and nodejs

-- 1- Clone this repository:
+- 1- Clone this repository<br>

           git clone https://github.com/Aliasghar-Salimi/flask-ajax-simple-user-management-system.git

-  - 2- then you need to create a python virtual environment linux
+  - 2- then you need to create a python virtual environment<br>
+  linux<br>

             python3 -m venv venv

-  - 3- after that you should install all of python packages in the virtual envirement linux
+  - 3- after that you should install all of python packages in the virtual envirement<br>
+  linux<br>

         pip install -r requirements.txt

-  - 4- finally you can put the command bellow to run the project linux
+  - 4- finally you can put the command bellow to run the project<br>
+linux<br><br>

         python3 app.py

-  - 5- open google crome like this: linux
+  - 5- open google crome like this<br>
+linux<br>

         google-chrome --disable-web-security

-  - 6- it's time to enjoy its functionality open http://localhost:8000 in your browser
+  - 6- it's time to enjoy its functionality<br>
+open http://localhost:8000 in your browser